mildsauce45/spiffy/README.md

 Coming from a .NET fullstack background, I've come to rely heavily on Dapper (https://github.com/StackExchange/Dapper) for database access.
 It's quick, easy to use, and allows for hand tuning of queries in a way that Entity Framework just doesn't.
-As a way to teach myself Kotlin and familiarize myself with the Java development stack, I decided to try may hand at making a similar micro-ORM in Kotlin.
+As a way to teach myself Kotlin and familiarize myself with the Java development stack, I decided to try my hand at making a similar micro-ORM in Kotlin.

 ## Features